פרופ' יהודית פריגישי

 “Megesik néha, hogy halálos felhőben” [It happens sometimes that in the fading cloud…] (short story, Hungarian), Dzsungel a szívben – Lányok és anyák antológiája [Jungle in the heart – an anthology of daughters and mothers) (Budapest: Jaffa, 2010), 97-106.

-“Four fragments and two photographs from a Radnóti Album” (poems and visual art in memoriam Miklós Radnóti), Múlt és Jövő [Past and present, Journal of Jewish Culture], 2009-4, 68-74.
+“Four fragments and two images from a Radnóti Album” (poems and visual art in memoriam Miklós Radnóti, Hungarian), Múlt és Jövő [Past and present, Journal of Jewish Culture], 2009/4, 68-74.